-Figure 1 displays the response over time of output, inflation, debt and other macroeconomic variables of interest to an exogenous tax cut, under the baseline calibration described above.19 The red lines with circles display the responses under the money financing (MF) scheme, while the blue lines with diamonds show the response under debt financing (DF).
-For inflation, I show both the annualized quarterly rate and the year-on-year rate.
-For debt, I display the percent response of real debt as well as that of the debt-output ratio.
+Fig. 1.
+Dynamic Effects of a Tax Cut: Debt vs. Money Financing Note: the figure displays the response over time of several variables to an exogenous tax cut, under the baseline calibration described in the text.
+The red lines with circles display the responses under the money financing (MF) scheme, while the blue lines with diamonds show the response under debt financing (DF).
+(For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

-As Figure 1 makes clear, a debt-financed tax cut has no effect on any variable, other than debt and taxes.
-That neutrality result is, of course, well known and a consequence of Ricardian equivalence, given my assumption of lump-sum taxes and a Ricardian fiscal policy: any shortrun tax reduction is matched by future tax increases, leaving their present discounted value unchanged, and the household's intertemporal budget constraint unaffected.20 Since no other equilibrium condition is affected by the tax cut and the increase in government debt (see (15)-(21)), all variables (other than \hat{t}t and \hat{b}t), both nominal and real, remain unchanged in response to the debt-financed tax cut.
+value unchanged, and the household's intertemporal budget constraint unaffected.20 Since no other equilibrium condition is affected by the tax cut and the increase in government debt (see (15)-(21)), all variables (other than \hat{t}t and \hat{b}t), both nominal and real, remain unchanged in response to the debt-financed tax cut.
 Since output and consumption are not altered, neither is inflation.
 The central bank does not have to adjust the interest rate or the money supply in order to stabilize inflation.21

-On the other hand, a money-financed tax cut (or, equivalently, a money-financed increase in transfers, the experiment closer to the popular notion of a "helicopter drop") has a substantial expansionary effect on the level of economic activity, as reflected in the persistent rise in output displayed in Figure 1 (see red lines with circles).
+On the other hand, a money-financed tax cut (or, equivalently, a money-financed increase in transfers, the experiment closer to the popular notion of a "helicopter drop") has a substantial expansionary effect on the level of economic activity, as reflected in the persistent rise in output displayed in Fig. 1 (see red lines with circles).
 That increase is driven by the rise in consumption resulting from lower real interest rates.
 Output rises by about half a percentage point on impact.
 Inflation also rises, with the response of the year-on-year rate reaching a peak of about 0.4 percentage points four quarters after the start of the intervention.
 Note that by construction real debt remains unchanged under money financing, while the debt-output ratio declines in the short run due to the temporary increase in output.
 Interestingly, while the money supply increases in the short run as a result of the policy intervention, it decreases later during the adjustment process, due to the reduced interest expenses that result from the fall in real rates.